UltiHash/scripts/README.md

 # howto-uh
-collection of howto's and code samples to work UH storage solution
+collection of howto's and code samples to work with UH storage solution